Ivy Taylor: Career

 In 1999, after graduation, Taylor returned to San Antonio and began working as the municipal community development coordinator in the Housing and Community Development Department.
 After six years of employment with the City of San Antonio, Taylor in August 2004, went to work for Merced Housing Texas, an affordable housing agency.
 She also served on the City Planning Commission as a commission member from 2006 to 2008.
 She has also served on the board of directors for the Urban Renewal Agency (San Antonio Development Agency), and Haven for Hope.
 She served on the board of directors for the Martinez Street Women's Center.
 She became the president of Rust College in Holly Springs, Mississippi, on June 1, 2020.
+Taylor left Rust College as of May 6, 2023.

 Election history

 San Antonio City Council and mayoral appointment

 Taylor was elected to San Antonio City Council in 2009 to represent District 2 on the east side of the city, and was re-elected to the body in 2011 and 2013.
 Taylor was appointed as mayor by the San Antonio City Council to serve in the interim following Julian Castro's departure to serve as the United States Secretary of Housing and Urban Development during the presidency of Barack Obama.
 Castro was named in May 2014 to the Obama Cabinet and therefore was obligated to vacate his position as mayor.
 The charter of the City of San Antonio requires that in the event of a mayoral vacancy, the replacement mayor must be elected by and from the other ten members of the council with a majority of six votes.
 On July 22, 2014, the members of the San Antonio City Council held a special election to fill the vacant position.
-After Taylor and fellow councilman Ray Lopez split the vote 5-3 in favor of Taylor, Lopez withdrew from consideration, and Taylor was elected with a 9-0 vote.
+After Taylor and fellow councilman Ray Lopez split the vote 5–3 in favor of Taylor, Lopez withdrew from consideration, and Taylor was elected with a 9–0 vote.
 Once Taylor was elected, Castro immediately resigned as mayor.